 - Concern: They can cause hormonal imbalance, problems in the reproductive system, asthma, and allergies.

 - Use: Used in MANY beauty products to give them a nice scent.

 - Concern: It contains hidden ingredients.
 It’s the company’s “proprietary blend,” meaning they don’t have to disclose what’s in it.
 It usually contains phthalates.
 Can cause hormonal imbalance, reproductive problems, asthma, allergies, and cancer.

 - Other name: Perfume and Parfum

 - Usually made from petroleum, coal tar, or heavy metals

-- Concern: Can cause hyperactivity, allergies, skin irritation, eye irritation, clogged pores, acne, and cancer.
+- Concern: They can cause hyperactivity, allergies, skin irritation, eye irritation, clogged pores, acne, and cancer.

 - Use: A powder used in many makeup products, baby powder, sunscreen, foot powder, and more.

 - Concern: It’s usually contaminated with asbestos, which is a carcinogen (can cause cancer).